Hotel Marienlyst: History

 The connection between the hotel and the former royal residence ended in 1896.
 The spa hotel was acquired by master butcher Anders Jensen in 1897.
 He became alderman of the butchers' guild in Copenhagen in 1906 where he would expand his hotel business with the construction of Palace Hotel in 1908.
 In 1898, Jensen launched an invited architectural competition for the expansion of his new spa hotel.
 The competition was won by Richard Bergmanns and the extension was built in 1898-1900.
 A new residence was built in 1915 yp design by the architect Poul Holsøe.

 The hotel was acquired by C.C.
 Klestrup in 1929.
 It was later purchased by Aage Stentoft and reopened after a comprehensive refurbishment on 12 May 1943.
 Stentoft had to flee the country due to his involvement with the resistance movement.
 Stig Lommer's Hornbæk Eevue used the theatre building in the summer of 1844.
 The German occupying forces confiscated the building in April 1945.
 After the liberation on 5 May, the hotel was used for housing German refugees until 1947.

 The hotel went through several crises in the 1980s and 1990s.
-Since 2008, the Danish national football team has stayed at Hotel Marienlyst in connection with home matches and during training sessions.
+Since 2008, the Denmark national team has stayed at Hotel Marienlyst in connection with home matches and during training sessions.
 The hotel was damaged in the storm Bodil in 2013.
 It was acquired by an investor group led by Borris Tangaa Nielsen in 2014 and a plan for a comprehensive refurbishment and extension of the hotel was presented shortly thereafter.
 A new residential wing was inaugurated on New Year's Eve 2017.
 Artha, a private equity fund, acquired 49.9% of the hotel in August 2017.
 ESS Group acquired Hotel Marienlyst in 2019.